5+ hours from SihanoukVille to Phnom Penh

 Tuk Tuks (carts pulled by a motorcycle), cars and motorcycle taxis are all around the bus station.
-They have fixed prices (many times the price is more than the 4 hour bus ride from Phnom Penh for a 5 minute ride), but you can negotiate a better price, sometimes with a 90% discount, or just walk.
+They have fixed prices (many times the price is more than the 4-6 hour bus ride from Phnom Penh for a 5 minute ride), but you can negotiate a better price, sometimes with a 90% discount, or just walk.
 You may want to try to get a free ride, as most of the hotels give the drivers a commission that equals their pay for a good day (even if you booked at the hotel already).
-Many busses and vans also have free pick-up in town, but this can add up to an extra hour to your ride sometimes.
+Many busses and vans also have free pick-up in around town for departures, but this can add up to an extra hour to your ride sometimes.

 The bus ride is usually a minimum of 5 hours.
 Most busses stop half way for a 15- 30 minute break at a restaurant.
 You can walk over the The Stop Cafe if you want some good food.
 Usually, if they are behind schedule, they stop longer than usual.
 You might want earplugs for some of the busses, as they play movies or music quite loud.